AnickaVargova/ts_vs_fs/readme.md

 ![ts obj exapmle](./imgs/ts_obj.png)

-Thanks to that TypeScript approach, we may use TypeScript generics like `Omit`, `Pick`, and so on.
+Thanks to that TypeScript approach, we may use more advanced generics like `Omit<...>`, `Pick<...>`, `keyof` and so on.

-F# structural-based data object types are awesome but here the TypeScript has much nicer, minimalist, and more powerful tools to define data types from raw data.
+F# structural-based data object types are awesome but here the TypeScript has much more powerful, nicer and minimalist tools to define dynamic data object types.

-**🏆 Typescript won**
+**🏆 TypeScript won**